McLean Hospital 115 Mill Street Belmont, MA 02478

 You will be asked to sign release of information forms for your insurance carrier, primary care physician, psychiatrist, and therapist.
 These releases are required so we may communicate with your insurance carrier and with your health care providers outside McLean.

 Later in the process of your treatment, you will be asked to sign additional release of information forms in order for staff to speak with your family or friends.

 Plan to wear casual clothes while at McLean and bring two changes of machine-washable clothes for day and night wear, including undergarments, socks, bathrobe, and slippers.
-Washing machines and dryers are available on every inpatient unit.
+Washing machines and dryers are available at every inpatient program.
 We also suggest that you have a pair of comfortable shoes and a jacket or coat.
 Please mark your name on all pieces of clothing.

 To enable the clinical team to review your medications accurately during the admissions process, we recommend that you bring all of your prescription medications, in their original containers, to the hospital.

 Once you are admitted, all needed medications will be dispensed by the McLean Pharmacy in accordance with state and federal regulations and hospital policies.

 You may want to bring items such as a toothbrush and toothpaste, shampoo, a hairbrush, eyeglasses, deodorant, and feminine hygiene products.
 Basic hygiene kits can be provided at no cost to you if you do not have these items.

 You should also plan to bring any durable medical equipment you may need such as a cane, wheelchair, CPAP machine, and hearing or visual aids.
 Items with cords may need to be kept at the nursing station.
 Please mark your name on all personal care items.

 To help promote focused engagement during group therapy and other aspects of treatment, some inpatient programs do not allow cellphone use while others discourage or restrict usage.
 A few inpatient programs permit only cellphones without cameras.
 Please check with the staff about cellphone policies at your program.